hollowdll/hakjdb/docs/hakjserver.md

 tls_private_key_path: path/to/your/privatekey
 ```

 Or with `KVDB_TLS_ENABLED`, `KVDB_TLS_CERT_PATH`, and `KVDB_TLS_PRIVATE_KEY_PATH` environment variables.
-Look at [Environment variables](#environment-variables) for possible values.

-When TLS is enabled, all non-TLS connections will be denied.
-Make sure that the client is connecting with TLS and using the certificate that you configured.

 # Default database

 When the server starts, it creates an empty default database 'default'.
-The name of the default database can be changed in the configuration file or with environment variable `KVDB_DEFAULT_DB`.
+The name of the default database can be changed in the configuration file or with environment variable.

+- Config file: `default_db`
+- Env variable: `HAKJ_DEFAULT_DB`

 # Connections

 The maximum number of active client connections can be limited.
 Client connections are gRPC clients that are connected to the server.
 By default, the server allows 1000 active connections.
-This can be changed in the configuration file or with environment variable `KVDB_MAX_CLIENT_CONNECTIONS`.
+This can be changed in the configuration file or with environment variable.

+- Config file: `max_client_connections`
+- Env variable: `HAKJ_MAX_CLIENT_CONNECTIONS`